explodinggradients/ragas/docs/concepts/metrics/noise_sensitivity.md

 score = evaluate(dataset,metrics=[noise_sensitivity])
 score.to_pandas()
 ```
 By default, the NoiseSensitivity metric evaluates the noise sensitivity for relevant retrievals.
 However, you can customize this behavior by specifying the focus parameter when instantiating the NoiseSensitivity class.
-The `focus` parameter allows you to choose whether to calculate the noise sensitivity for relevant retrievals, irrelevant retrievals, or both.
+The `focus` parameter allows you to choose whether to calculate the noise sensitivity for relevant retrievals, irrelevant retrievals.

 ```{code-block} python
 from datasets import Dataset